canonical/rockcraft/docs/explanation.rst

 So why do I need ROCKs?
 =======================

-Now, this is the things get interesting.
+Now, this is where things get interesting.
 To answer this question, we first need to look at the current state of the art with respect to the existing container image offerings out there.

 It is easy to find public studies (like `Unit 42 / Znet <https://www.zdnet.com/article/96-of-third-party-container-applications-deployed-in-cloud-infrastructure-contain-known-vulnerabilities-unit-42/>`_